nowsprinting/create-script-folders-with-tests/README.md

 This file is set up to make the [Namespace does not correspond to file location](https://www.jetbrains.com/help/rider/CheckNamespace.html) inspection work as expected in JetBrains Rider.
 Do not forget to commit .DotSettings files for that project.

-Specifically, disabled the [Namespace provider](https://www.jetbrains.com/help/rider/Refactorings__Adjust_Namespaces.html) for the following folders.
+Specifically, disabled the [Namespace provider](https://www.jetbrains.com/help/rider/Refactorings__Adjust_Namespaces.html) for the following folders:

 - Scripts
 - Scripts/Runtime
 - Tests
 - Tests/Runtime

-This will result in the expected namespace per folder as follows.
+This will result in the expected namespace per folder as follows:

-- Scripts/Editor: YourFeature.Editor
+- Scripts/Editor: `YourFeature.Editor`
-- Scripts/Runtime: YourFeature
+- Scripts/Runtime: `YourFeature`
-- Tests/Editor: YourFeature.Editor
+- Tests/Editor: `YourFeature.Editor`
-- Tests/Runtime: YourFeature
+- Tests/Runtime: `YourFeature`

 > [!WARNING]
 > Under Packages namespace resolution works with Unity 2020.2 or later.